 Our Eduventures Research analyst team represents some of the brightest and most experienced research analysts in the industry.
 As foremost experts in domains specific to higher education, their goal is to create competitive advantage for the institutions we serve.

 Cara A. Quackenbush, Eduventures Vice President of Research

 Richard Garrett, Eduventures Chief Research Officer

-Richard Garrett is Chief Research Officer, spearheading the company’s research arm.
-Richard has 20 years experience in higher education research, consulting and policy.
-He combines his work on the Eduventures Research team with leading the Observatory on Borderless Higher Education, a think tank focused on global developments in online learning, internationalization and commercial activity and partnerships.
+Richard Garrett is Chief Research Officer at Eduventures.
+Richard has nearly 25 years of experience in higher education research, consulting and policy.
+From 2015-2019, Richard was also Director of the Observatory on Borderless Higher Education, a think tank, part of Tribal Group, focused on global developments in online learning, internationalization and commercial activity and partnerships.
 Prior to Eduventures, Richard was North America Director for i-graduate, working with clients of the International Student Barometer, the world’s largest survey of the international student experience.
 From 2005-2013, Richard led Eduventures online higher education practice.
 Richard has also worked as a researcher in the School of Education & Continuing Studies at the University of Surrey in the UK and as a policy analyst at the UK Quality Assurance Agency for Higher Education.
 He has a Bachelor’s and Master’s degree from King’s College London and a Postgraduate Certificate in Education from the University of Cambridge.